rohitjavvadi/llm_memory/README.md

 - **Intelligent Answer Extraction**: Pulls specific answers from stored memories instead of just listing what it remembers
 - **Rule-Based Fallbacks**: Uses pattern recognition to catch common question types that AI classification might miss

-## Contributing

-This is a functional prototype system that demonstrates advanced memory capabilities for AI assistants.
-The modular architecture makes it easy to extend functionality or integrate with other systems.
-Feel free to explore, modify, and improve the codebase!